-However, most guys are clueless when it comes to decorating their bedrooms, especially the bed itself.
-Most will settle for a boring, 100% polyester bedspread in black, with cheap black sheets and pillowcases to match, making their bed look like a black hole instead of the main star in their bedroom.
+However, most guys are stuck when it comes to decorating their bedrooms, especially the bed itself.
+Many will settle for a boring, 100% polyester bedspread in black, with cheap black sheets and pillowcases to match, making their bed look like a black hole instead of the main star in their bedroom.

 Ready to update your bedding situation?
 Check out these classic, stylish and affordable options we curated specifically for modern men.